tc39/notes/es7/2016-03/march-31.md

 MM: for all these, file issues on teh proposal

-##### Conclusion
+#### Conclusion/resolution

 - JM will bring a proposal in May
 - DE will try to organize a call in advance
 - please file issues on the proposal repo for all specific concerns
 - some concerns seem to be: 1) execution order, 2) this/super/arguments scoping in both instance and statics, 3) initializers allowed in class body?

-#### Weak References
+## Weak References

 Dean Tribble presenting slides (https://github.com/tc39/proposal-weakrefs/blob/master/specs/Weak%20References%20for%20EcmaScript.pdf)